jupyter/help/README.md

 <img src="https://raw.githubusercontent.com/jupyter/design/master/logos/Rectangle%20Logo/rectanglelogo-greytext-orangebody-greymoons/rectanglelogo-greytext-orangebody-greymoons.png" alt="jupyter" height=30px /> Help
 ====

-:sparkles: Need some help or have some questions?
-[Please visit our Discourse page and ask the community](https://discourse.jupyter.org). :sparkles:
+:exclamation: :exclamation: Need some help or have some questions?
+[Please visit our Discourse page and ask the community](https://discourse.jupyter.org). :exclamation: :exclamation:

 **We are deprecating this repo.
 Please visit our [Discourse page](https://discourse.jupyter.org) for help.**